Skip to main content

 // Secure Hosting

-HIPAA compliance, adherence to 42 CFR Part 2, and personal health information (PHI) security is especially crucial for substance use facilities and addiction treatment centers.
-In order to protect the confidentiality of this data and ensure compliance, an EHR needs to have secure hosting that adheres to both HIPAA and 42 CFR Part 2 protocols.
-This means encrypted communications and operation processes, the blocking of unauthorized traffic, and rigorous threat management.
+HIPAA compliance, adherence to 42 CFR Part 2, and personal health information (PHI) security are especially crucial for substance use facilities and addiction treatment centers.
+To protect the confidentiality of this data and ensure compliance, an EHR needs to have secure hosting that adheres to HIPAA and 42 CFR Part 2 protocols.
+This means encrypted communications and operation processes, blocking unauthorized traffic, and rigorous threat management.

-If your EHR can customize reports for you – WINNING!
-But at the least, an EHR will certainly help streamline data entry and save your agency time and money, while also helping you better meet the needs of your clients.
+If your EHR can customize reports for you – you are WINNING!
+Att the least, an EHR will undoubtedly help streamline data entry and save your agency time and money while also helping you better meet the needs of your clients.

 pehradmin